dylski/loki/README.md

 * Raspberry Pi with Button SHIM
 * Startup on boot in fullscreen
 * Press the Pi's buttons to change modes

+## More Details
+At the moment your options are to either run
+    $ python lock1Dv.py -h
+and take a look at all command line arguments.
+For example, providing a height defines a 2D world.

+Alternatively take a look through the code, e.g. at *get_config* and *__init__** as that's where a lot of other stuff is defined that is not accessible through the command line args.

+## Start on boot
+Edit crontab:
+    $ sudo crontab -e
+and append the line
+    @reboot sh <your_path_to>/launch_loki.sh > /tmp/loki.log 2>&1
+Edit launch_loki.sh to use your favourite command line args.

+## Web server
+    $ python loki_server.py